kensanata/just-halberds/Knives.md

 always non-player characters around to give advice and point at the next task (or offer an interesting choice).
-The interesting choices arise when there are multiple goals that need completion, or when trouble has to be left brewing in order to get closer to the goal.
+The interesting choices arise when there are multiple goals that need completion, or when trouble has to be left brewing elsewhere in order to get closer to the goal.
 This is frustrating for players but also important for them to prove to themselves how important their goals are.
 How far are they willing to go for what they believe in?

-Some ideas: stop an ongoing war, prevent a war from breaking out, get rich during the war (yikes!); build a wall, a castle, a bridge, a mill, a dam; fight against cruel lords and ladies and overthrow the government, end serfdom, run a revolution; fight evil wizards and witches, hunt monsters like shapeshifters and devils, kill a nightmare demigod; explore the underworld and reach a plane of spiders and mushrooms, or of fire devils and ancient nobility, or of an endless prisons full of confused wardens and victims.
+Some ideas: stop an ongoing war; prevent a war from breaking out; get rich during the war (yikes!); build a wall, a castle, a bridge, a mill or a dam; fight against cruel lords and ladies and overthrow the government; end serfdom; run a revolution; fight evil wizards and witches; hunt monsters like shapeshifters and devils; kill a nightmare demigod; explore the underworld and reach a plane of spiders and mushrooms, or of fire devils and ancient nobility, or of an endless prisons full of confused wardens and victims.

-<div style="break-after: always;"></div>

 ### Building a castle